-Guideline is an investment advisory firm headquartered in San Mateo, California with more than $1 billion in assets under management (AUM).
-The firm has more than 5,800 clients, all of whom are employer-sponsored retirement plans.
-Guideline currently provides only 401(k) plan services, which means it does not offer individual investment advice or financial planning services.
-However, the company indicates on its website that is soon adding individual retirement accounts (IRAs) to its repertoire.
+Guideline is an investment advisory firm headquartered in San Mateo, California.
+Most of the firm's clients are employer-sponsored retirement plans, with the rest being individual retirement accounts (IRAs).
+Guideline currently provides only 401(k) plan and IRA services, which means it does not offer financial planning services.

 Guideline is a fee-only firm.
-This means that all of its earnings come from advisory fees paid by clients.
-Conversely, a fee-based firm may earn income from additional sources, such as insurance and securities commissions.
+This means that all of its earnings come from the advisory fees paid by clients.
+Conversely, a fee-based firm may earn income from additional sources, such as insurance or securities commissions.

-Guideline was founded in 2015 by CEO Kevin Busque, chief technology officer (CTO) Mike Nelson and chief designer Jeremy Caballero.
+Guideline was founded in 2015 by CEO Kevin Busque, chief technology officer (CTO) Mike Nelson and chief procurement officer (CPO) Jeremy Caballero.
 It’s primarily a company that sponsors 401(k) retirement plans, providing employers with a full-stack product that handles plan administration, automated compliance and investment management.
-Only two of Guideline’s more than 100 employees actually deal with investment management and advising, though.
+Only a handful of Guideline’s employees actually deal with investment management and advising, though.

 There are no minimum account size requirements at Guideline.